Chris Richards (soccer)

 Christopher Jeffrey Richards (born March 28, 2000) is an American professional soccer player who plays as a center-back for club Crystal Palace and the United States national team.

-A youth player for FC Dallas in his home country, Richards began his professional career with Bundesliga club Bayern Munich, initially playing for the club's reserve team.
-After loan spells at 1899 Hoffenheim, he was signed by Premier League club Crystal Palace in 2022, where he won the FA Cup in 2025.
+Richards began his career as a youth player for FC Dallas and moved to the youth academy of Bayern Munich in 2018, signing professionally with them one year later.
+He played for the club's reserve team before being promoted to the senior squad in 2020, going on loan spells to TSG Hoffenheim.
+He was signed by Premier League club Crystal Palace in July 2022, where he won the 2024–25 FA Cup, the club's first major trophy, and the 2025–26 UEFA Conference League, the club's first European title.

-A former youth player for his country, Richards received his first senior call-up for the United States in 2020.
-He won the CONCACAF Nations League in 2023; scoring in the final, and 2024.
+Featuring in several youth levels for his country, Richards received his first senior call-up for the United States in 2020.
+He won the CONCACAF Nations League in 2023, scoring in the final, and 2024.
+He was also named the U.S. Soccer Player of the Year for 2025.

 Club career

 FC Dallas

 Richards was raised in Hoover, Alabama, and played youth soccer for Hoover SC.
 In 2016, he was cut from a trial with FC Dallas Academy and instead joined Texans SC in Houston.
-He then joined FC Dallas Academy in 2017.
+He then rejoined FC Dallas Academy in 2017.

 On April 12, 2018, Richards signed a professional contract with FC Dallas.